Most men in their life have experienced some form of body image issues

 Even males as young as five want to appear “toned” and muscular (3).
 From my own experience, I can remember wanting to look fit most of my life.
 I was influenced by cartoons, comic books and pro-wrestling.
 All the males were strong, big and lean.

 I was fat, didn’t have many friends and was afraid to speak to girls.
-I wanted to be strong like my heroes on TV but I felt worthless because I’d just get picked on about my body.
-I am 25 now and I can still remember what it felt like to be the overweight 11-year-old who was afraid to go to school.
+I’ve wanted to be strong like my heroes on TV but I felt worthless because I’d just get picked on about my body.
+Now being 25, I can still remember what it felt like to be the overweight 11-year-old who was afraid to go to school.

 Men are sensitive about their bodies (3).
 Surprisingly, in my readings, I found that men are very misinformed thinking that muscle will, “turn to fat” as they age (3).